-- 2. Alpine with then create future year, tag-specific SMAT input files by subtracting the 2028 hourly tags from the hourly full model concentration files.
-This simple arithmetic will be implemented using standard IOAPI utility programs and will generate files similar to EPA's source category-based tagged SMAT input files.
+- 2. Alpine will then create future year, tag-specific SMAT input files by subtracting the 2028 hourly tags from the hourly full model concentration files.
+This simple arithmetic will be implemented using standard IOAPI utility programs and generating files similar to EPA's source category-based tagged SMAT input files.
 Once the hourly files are created, the same processing stream as was used in Step 1 will be used create the tagged SMAT input files from the hourly model concentration files. - 3.
-SMAT will be run (in batch mode) for each future year tag-specific input file generated in Step 2 using the "standard" 2011 SMAT input file as the base year.
-In these runs, SMAT will be configured identically as in Step 1 except for using the future year "tagged" input files.
-These individual runs will generate SMAT output files that contain the forecasted extinction data absent the tagged contribution. - 4.
+SMAT will then run again for each sector tag, using the "advanced options" accessing the "Forecast IMPROVE Daily Data" file (created as an output file from step 1 above) as the "advanced option" input file, the 2028 base case SMAT input file is used as the "Baseline file", and each 2028 sector tag SMAT input file will be used as the "Forecast file". - 4.
 The total extinction (on the 20% most impaired days) for each tag will be calculated from the SMAT bulk output file and each of the tag output files.
 The visibility impacts of each tag will be computed by subtracting the SMAT output absent the tag (created in Step 3) from the full model SMAT output file (created in Step 1).

 An example calculation for Cohutta using EPA's 2028 draft regional haze modeling SMAT input and generated output files is provided in Table 10-3 below.
 In this calculation, we use the 2011 base year and 2028 base case simulation compared to the 2011 base year and Sector 9 (no EGUs) simulation.
-Visibility (in dv), large sulfate, small nitrate, and bext are provided as examples; numbers are rounded in this example and may not sum due to rounding.
+Visibility (in dv) and bext are provided as examples; numbers are rounded in this example and may not sum due to rounding.